ClemensX/ShadedPathV/README.md

 ## Current State (Q2 / 2024)

+## Screenshots

+We always had the option to run the engine in screenshot mode, where every frame will be stored in the file system after rendering.
+This mode is mostly useful for automated tests.
+Now we added an option to store the next rendered single frame.
+The screenshot is taken from backbuffer, not from the output window, so it will be in the resolution of the backbuffer.
+See *LandacapeGenerator* app for details.

 ## Landscape generation with Diamond-square algorithm

 We needed a way to generate landscapes and decided to implement the diamond-square algorithm.
 This is shown in the app *LandscapeGenerator*.
 It also utilizes the new background GPU uploading mechanism.
 Otherwise there would be stuttering because e.g. uploading 2 million lines to GPU memory takes longer than drawing a frame.
 Uploading is done in the background and only after it is finished the render threads switch to the new resource set.